 Frog Wall Hanging Crochet Pattern

 Frogs seem to be everywhere right now and while I’m usually way behind with any trends, I couldn’t resist hooking up a kawaii frog wall hanging.
-This is such a fun piece to brighten up any space and it’s perfect for Spring/Summer.

-The pattern is super easy and works up fast using the intarsia crochet method.
 However, do whatever you’re most comfortable with when it comes to colour work.
-I used bobbins for this one but I sometimes I like to use the cut and tie method.
+I used bobbins for this one but sometimes I like to use the cut and tie method instead.
 It’s completely up to you.
-This is a great piece for practicing colour changes and reading crochet charts.

-• DK Weight Yarn in green (a different shade to the frog colour) and pink (I used Paintbox Yarns Cotton DK in Slate Green and Bubblegum Pink)
+• DK weight yarn in green (a different shade to the frog colour) and pink (I used Paintbox Yarns Cotton DK in Slate Green and Bubblegum Pink)

 • 5mm crochet hook